The City Sentinel

-‘Cruel Odyssey’ – Documentary ‘Killing Richard Glossip’ scheduled for March world premiere »
+Annual Prayer Breakfast evokes a “Tapestry of Unity” to launch Martin Luther King Day 2017 »

-Patrick B. McGuigan, editor OKLAHOMA CITY – The Investigation Discovery…
+Patrick B. McGuigan, editor Midwest City – Hundreds filled the second floor…

-Long ago, not so far away: Love in a father’s words supporting ‘the dignity of every man’ »

 Dunlap Codding presents 3rd annual Glitter Ball »